 To quantify the strength of the relationship between the variables, the study used Karl Pearson's coefficient of correlation.
 The Pearson product-moment correlation coefficient (or Pearson correlation coefficient for short) is a measure of the strength of a linear association between two variables and is denoted by r.
 The Pearson correlation coefficient, r, can take a range of values from +1 to -1.
 A value of 0 indicates that there is no association between the two variables.
 A value greater than 0 indicates a positive association, that is, as the value of one variable increases so does the value of the other variable.
-A value less than 0 indicates a negative association, that is, as the value of one variable increases the value of the other variable decreases.
-The data presented before on internet advertising was computed into single variables per factor by obtaining the averages of each factor.
+A value less than 0 indicates a negative association, that is, as the value of the other variable increases the value of the other variables per factor by obtaining the averages of each factor.
 Pearson's correlations analysis was then conducted at 95% confidence interval and 5% confidence level 2-tailed.
 The Table 4.15 below indicates the correlation matrix between the internet advertising and consumer behaviour.